VitorOriel/security-smells-api/README.md

 # Smelly Kube API

-Smelly Kube API was created to identify security vulnerabilities in Kubernetes manifests.
-It uses a REST API to receive the manifest files from the client, and returns a response with the found vulnerabilities.
+Smelly Kube API was created to identify security smells in Kubernetes manifests.
+It uses a REST API to receive the manifest files from the client, and returns a response with the found smells.
 The API documentation can be seen in **API** section.

 ## Clients